-Tooth Implant A Cost-Effective, Permanent and Affordable Way to Replace a Lost Tooth
+Tooth Implant: An Economically Viable, Permanent and Affordable Alternative to Replacing a Lost Tooth

-Tooth Implants are the latest innovation in dentistry.
+Plates Tooth Implants are the newest advancement in dentistry.
 They can replace one tooth or the entire set.
-Implants are placed into the jawbone and made out of titanium.
-They are the artificial root used to bond new teeth.
+Implants, made out of titanium, are surgically placed into your jawbone and act as artificial roots to affix new teeth.

-Root Implant :-This is the most commonly used kind of Tooth Implant in implant dentistry.
-This kind of Tooth Implant is very effective and mirrors the shape and size of the natural tooth of a patient.
-After applying local anesthesia the dentist cuts an incision on the gums to gain access to the jawbone.
-The jawbone is prepared, and the Tooth Implant is inserted into the jawbone with precision and care.
-The dentist then stitches the gums, and prescribes medications if required.
+Root Implant :-This type of Tooth Implant is the most frequently used in implant dentistry.
+This kind of Tooth Implant mimics the shape and size of a natural tooth, so it’s highly effective and reliable.
+After administering local anesthesia to gain access to the jawbone, your dentist cuts an incision on the gums to prepare it for placement of the Tooth Implant with precision and care.
+They then stitch up any openings created and provide medications if needed.

-The Osseo integration procedure, which can take between three and six months, is when the jawbone connect to the Tooth Implant.
-Once Osseo integration has been completed then the Tooth Implant can be fitted with the new tooth.
+The Osseo integration procedure, which can take anywhere from three to six months, is when the jawbone and Tooth Implant come together.
+Once this stage has been reached, then you can attach your new tooth onto the implant and complete Osseo integration.